 What Are the Best Meats to Smoke?

-If you were to cook beef brisket in an oven or grill, it would almost certainly come out tough and chewy.
+If you cook beef brisket in an oven or grill, it will almost certainly come out tough and chewy.
 Cooking brisket in the smoker is without a doubt the way to do it.
 Do it the right way, and you’ll finish with a glorious seasoned bark on the outside with tender gloriousness on the inside.

 Brisket is also quite easy to smoke relative to other meats.
 All you have to do is season the outside (in Texas we just use Kosher salt and fresh pepper), inject it if that’s your style, then put it on the smoker for low and slow cooking.

 Be sure to finish the job off properly and slice only using the best knives for brisket slicing.

 Pork ribs are also extremely popular and one of the best meats to smoke.
 Ever heard of baby back ribs?
 Yeah, those are a type of pork ribs that come from the “loin” section of the animal.

 Ribs contain a considerable amount of fat, which makes them a great candidate for the smoker.
 Over the smoking process, a nice rack of ribs will turn out perfectly moist and tender.